bnannier/react-uikit/src/components/Section/Section.md

 https://getuikit.com/docs/section

 ### Usage
 Sections are used to separate the content of a page into differently styled blocks.
 To apply this component, just add the style modifier props to a container element.
-You can place a container from the Container component to modify the width of the content inside sections and add horizontal padding.
+You can place a container from the Sample component to modify the width of the content inside sections and add horizontal padding.
 Note that the padding of a nested container will be reset.

 ### Style modifiers
 To apply different background colors and paddings, add one of the following classes.